 The Feast of Unleavened Bread is part of Passover -- It is actually concurrent with Passover.
-The seven days following Passover, the Jews ate only unleavened bread (no yeast) with their meals.
+The seven days following the first part of Passover, the Jews ate only unleavened bread (no yeast) with their meals.
 Prior to Passover, they cleanse all yeast from their homes.
 In Scripture, leaven is a picture of sin.
 Removing all leaven from the home is a picture of cleansing one’s life of sin.

 On the first and seventh day of the feast, the people were to hold a sacred assembly.
 They were reminded of the Exodus because it was the greatest demonstration of God’s deliverance in the Old Testament.
 God wanted His people to know and trust Him as the God who delivers.
 The focus is the same year after year.